Doubly isogenous curves of genus two with a rational action of $D_6$: Application to factoring polynomials

-\begin{remark} There is a simple probabilistic approach to factoring such an $f$, due to Rabin \cite{Rabin1980}, that efficiently computes $\gcd(f(v),(v+\delta)^{(p-1)/2}-1)$ for random $\delta\in \FF_p$; this can be done in time that is quasilinear in $d$ and quasiquadratic in $\log p$.
+\begin{remark} There is a simple probabilistic approach to factoring such an~$f$, due to Rabin \cite{Rabin1980}, that efficiently computes $\gcd(f(v),(v+\delta)^{(p-1)/2}-1)$ for random $\delta\in \FF_p$; this can be done in time that is quasilinear in $d$ and quasiquadratic in $\log p$.
 On average only two values of~$\delta$ need to be tested before a nontrivial factor of $f$ is found.
-This effectively solves the problem from a practical perspective, but there is still no known deterministic algorithm that can solve this problem in polynomial time, not even in the simplest possible case where $f(v)=(v-a)(v-b)$ has degree $d=2$.
-(Under the generalized Riemann hypothesis, the case $d=2$ and any case with $d=O(1)$, can be solved in deterministic polynomial time \cite{Ronyai1992}, but even under GRH the problem is open in general.) \end{remark}
+This effectively solves the problem from a practical perspective, but no deterministic algorithm is known to solve this problem in polynomial time, not even in the simplest possible case where $f(v)=(v-a)(v-b)$ has degree $d=2$.
+(Under the generalized Riemann hypothesis, the case $d=2$, and indeed any case with $d=O(1)$, can be solved in deterministic polynomial time \cite{Ronyai1992}; but the problem is open in general, even under the generalized Riemann hypothesis.) \end{remark}

-To factor $f$ deterministically, Kayal proposed a modification of Schoof's algorithm for computing the trace of Frobenius of an elliptic curve $E/\FF_p$: instead of working over $\FF_p$, Kayal works over the \'etale algebra $\CF\colonequals \FF_p[v]/(f(v))\simeq \FF_p^d$, and at each step one checks for nontrivial zero divisors in $\CF$ by taking gcd's with $f$.
-For primes $p>3$, Schoof's algorithm computes the trace of Frobenius of the elliptic curve $E:y^2=x^3+Ax+B$ modulo primes $\ell=2,3,5,\ldots$ by testing identities in the $\ell$-torsion endomorphism ring $\End(E[\ell])$ of the form
+To factor $f$ deterministically, Kayal proposed a modification of Schoof's algorithm for computing the trace of Frobenius of an elliptic curve $E/\FF_p$: Instead of working over $\FF_p$, Kayal works over the \'etale $\FF_p$-algebra $\CF\colonequals \FF_p[v]/(f(v))\simeq \FF_p^d$, and checks for nontrivial zero divisors in $\CF$ using gcds, as we now explain.